Table of Contents

 How is meconium aspiration syndrome diagnosed?

 Several signs indicate MAS.
 Before birth, the fetal monitor may show a slow heart rate.
 During delivery or at birth, meconium can be seen in the amniotic fluid and on the infant.
-If the baby has trouble breathing, the doctor will listen to the newborn’s chest and do a blood gas analysis.
-With MAS, it will show low blood pH, decreased oxygen, and increased carbon dioxide.
-A chest X-ray may be done to find patchy or streaky areas in the baby’s lungs.
+If the baby has trouble breathing, the doctor will listen to the newborn’s chest and do a blood gas analysis (blood test to assess the baby’s breathing).
+With MAS, the test will often show a decreased oxygen level and increased carbon dioxide level.
+This means the baby needs help breathing.

 Can meconium aspiration syndrome be prevented or avoided?